-- 7. Proposed Major Activities of PEDP III are: - Provide quality pre primary education of one year to all children aged 5-6 years - Mainstream inclusive education - Provide primary education in flexible setting to children who dropped out of school or have no access to a formal primary school - Provide stipends to increase enrollment & completion in primary education - To support children's improved health and nutrition in contribution to improved achievement and attendance in school - Provide sufficient schools/classrooms to allow universal access; schools to meet standards in quality hygiene, water and sanitation - Address education in emergency through mitigating the impact of disaster - Develop of Primary and Pre-Primary curriculum - Develop and distribute new teaching-learning materials (TLM) including textbooks - Improve quality of teachers through training - Enhance effective training deliveries of PTI through technical support - Develop capacity of school management committees through training workshops - 8.
+- 18. Proposed major activities of PEDP 3 and PEDP 3 AF are: - Provide quality preprimary education of one year to all children aged 5-6 years - Mainstream inclusive education - Provide primary education in flexible setting to children who dropped out of school or have no access to a formal primary school - Provide stipends to increase enrollment & completion in primary education - To support children's improved health and nutrition in contribution to improved achievement and attendance in school - Provide sufficient schools/classrooms to allow universal access; schools to meet standards in quality hygiene, water and sanitation - Address education in emergency through mitigating the impact of disaster - Develop of Primary and Pre-Primary curriculum - Develop and distribute new teaching-learning materials (TLM) including textbooks - Improve quality of teachers through training - Enhance effective training deliveries of PTI through technical support - Develop capacity of school management committees through training workshops - 19.
 Among other activities proposed to promote inclusive education, Universal Access component of the program includes development of school physical facilities.
+The total program target for PEDP3 and the AF is as follows: construct additional classrooms (39,003 nos.) in existing school facilities and premises of which 70% have already been tendered; installation of 39,300 water-points (comprising tube-wells and other alternative sources for safe drinking water such as rain water harvesting, dug well etc.), of which 10% has been completed; 75,000 toilets for men and women of which 10% has been completed (no more stand-alone toilets will be constructed, instead 18,500 WASH blocks comprising three toilet compartments, including one for disabled children, with hand wash facilities will be constructed).
+Major maintenance works will support refurbishment of 5,000 existing schools.
+The program will support the extension of DPE headquarter in Dhaka within their existing office campus, and a Leadership Centre at Cox's Bazaar within the premises of the District Primary Education Office (DPEO).
+Some small scale construction such as extension of Primary Teachers Training Institute (PTI) in various locations and storerooms, all within the existing premises, will be undertaken.
+No land acquisition or displacement will take place for these purposes.

-Prog3 will support DPE to reconstruct 2,700 schools in Government Primary Schools (GPS), Registered Non-Government Primary Schools (RNGPS) and community schools.
-An additional 34,070 classrooms in Government Primary Schools and Registered Nongovernment Primary Schools, 40,000 tube-wells, 94,893 toilets and furniture for 8,000 classrooms will be required to meet the minimum requirements.
-Grants for schools will also include a sum for maintenance and repair of school buildings.
-With GOB funds, DPE has also planned to build 1,500 new schools as a separate complimentary activity. - 9.
-Social safeguard issues may arise due to extension of existing and creation of new physical facilities.
-The existing schools that would require improvements, as well as the need for and location of new schools, would be identified during program preparation and implementation.
-Land requirements and availability which would vary from one school to another in terms of scope of civil works and, more importantly availability of land under schools' ownership could not be determined until specific schools are identified and civil work needs assessed.
-Regardless land-related issues and impacts for individual schools are not expected to be significant.
+20. The program has positive impact on SECs of the country and hence WP OP 4.10 and ADB's SR3 for Indigenous Peoples (IP)3 safeguards would trigger, but OP 4.12 /SR2 on IR did not triggered as all extension and new works of classrooms construction and repair and maintenance of schools had been restricted within existing premises.
+However, this SMF retains the guidance on land use and mitigation for adverse impacts caused due to land acquisition in the rare cases of triggering the IR safeguards requirement.
+Land requirements and availability, which would vary from one school to another in terms of scope of civil works and, more importantly availability of land under schools' ownership, could not be determined until specific schools are identified and civil works needs are rightly assessed.
+However, land-related issues and impacts for individual schools are not expected to be significant.